HuskyChaos/SNYK-CTF-Codes/README.md

+# Snyk CTF 2023
-# Scripts i wrote to solve some of the challenges in snyk ctf 2023
+Script's i wrote to solve some of the challenges